mendix/docs/content/addons/ats-addon/rg-two-function-api-reference.md

 #### Return Value

-_Boolean_ True if option with specified value is available in dropdown
+_Boolean_ True if option with specified value is available in drop-down

 ### Assert Checkbox Set Selector Value {#AssertCheckboxSetSelectorValue}